Who’s Really In Control? How Your Gut Microbiome Impacts Your Mental Health

 It makes you wonder, who’s really in control here?

-The gut microbiome is clearly influential in certain actions and behaviors that were fully credited to the brain, suggesting it’s time we stop thinking of our brain is in full control.
+The gut microbiome is clearly influential in certain actions and behaviors that were fully credited to the brain, suggesting it’s time we stop thinking that our brain is in full control.

 Research Suggests Food is Medicine